brainvisa/brainvisa-cmake/doc/sphinx/configuration.rst

 General structure and syntax of bv_maker configuration file
 ===========================================================

 The :doc:`bv_maker` configuration file is composed of sections delimited by a line enclosed in square brackets: ``[ ... ]``.
 Each section contains the definition of a directory (either a source directory, a build directory, or a packaging directoty), or a "general" section.
 In this file, blank lines are ignored and spaces at the begining or end of lines are also ignored.
 It means that you can indent and separate lines as you wish.
-For instance the three following configurations are equivalent:
+For instance:

 .. code-block:: bash